RohithGanapuram/Broadaxis-frontend-backend/README.md

 **Built with ❤️ for BroadAxis RFP/RFQ Management**

-*Version 1.0.0 - Comprehensive AI-powered RFP management platform*
+*Version 2.0.0 - Refactored modular architecture with persistent MCP connections*